-We visited the solicitor: ”The ex may have a case,’ she said.
+We visited the solicitor.
+‘The ex may have a case,’ she said.
 ‘You didn’t stipulate ownership of money when contracts were signed.’
 My mouth fell open.
-The solicitor’s advice: employ a barrister, and take the case to court.
+The solicitor’s advice: ‘Employ a barrister to take the case to court.’

-Bella grew stronger fed by his greed.
+Laura grew stronger fed by his greed.
 And for that I was grateful.

-Her career as an alcoholic was also about to begin.
+Sadly, Laura’s career as an alcoholic was also about to begin.